skypjack/entt/docs/md/entity.md

 ## Sorting: is it possible?

 Sorting entities and components is possible with `EnTT`.
-In particular, it's feasible with an in-place algorithm that doesn't require memory allocations nor anything else and is therefore particularly convenient.<br/>
+In particular, it uses an in-place algorithm that doesn't require memory allocations nor anything else and is therefore particularly convenient.<br/>
-With this in mind, there are two functions that respond to slightly different
+There are two functions that respond to slightly different needs:
-needs:

 * Components can be sorted either directly: